 The teachers in these two rooms have Associate's, Bachelor's, or Master Degrees in Child Development.
 Each caregiver has specific experience and training in working with infants and toddlers.

 These full-time teachers are assisted by part-time Co-op aides and by students in the CD 210 and CD 118 Child Development courses.

 The schedule is planned to include a great deal of one-to-one, adult-child time.

 The infants' schedules will be determined by their individual rhythms of sleeping, eating, and alertness.
-The teachers view routine times (i.e. diaper changing & feeding) as an essential time for learning. spend lots of time cuddling the babies, and provide moving and playing times for each infant.
+The teachers view routine times (i.e. diaper changing & feeding) as an essential time for learning.
+The teachers spend lots of time cuddling the babies, and provide moving and playing times for each infant.

 The toddler schedule will provide a little more structure, again focusing on the individual child's needs.
 The schedule provides for lots of exploration, language experience, discovery, and play.

 Partnership with parents is essential for a successful infant/toddler program.
-Your child's teacher will keep you informed about your child's time at the center, and, we hope, you will free feel to share your expert knowledge of your child with her.
+Your child's teacher will keep you informed about your child's time at the center, and we hope, you will free feel to share your expert knowledge of your child with your child's teacher.
 Your suggestions about the program and your insights on your child are always important and welcome.
 We ask that you set aside five minutes at the beginning and end of the day to talk with you child's teacher/caregiver.
 You are the most important person in your child's life.
 This program is a resource for you to use.
 You are welcome to visit any time.

 Health and Safety